 Students take core modules in Microeconomics, Macroeconomics and Econometrics in the first semester.

-In the second semester, students take specialised field modules that may include further Microeconomics, International Trade, Labour Economics and Industrial Organisation.
+In the second semester, students take specialised field modules that may include Advanced Microeconomics, International Trade, Labour Economics, Development Economics and Industrial Organisation.

-Students undertake a research thesis during the summer term.
-The thesis uses the skills attained from the taught modules and allows students to demonstrate the analytical competencies developed throughout the programme.
+Students also undertake a research thesis, which uses the skills attained from the taught modules and allows students to demonstrate the analytical competencies developed throughout the programme.
+The thesis proposal is developed in Research Skills seminars held through the second semester, and the thesis is then completed during the summer term.

 This is our conversion degree.
 It is specifically targeted at students who have an interest in a career in economics but do not currently have sufficient background in the subject.

-The first year of the programme provides the requisite background, while the second year entails MHH52.
+The first year of the programme provides the requisite background, while the second year is the same as the one-year MSc Economics (MHH52).

 The structure of the first year is designed to bring the student up to the level of an honours undergraduate degree in one (intensive!) year.